rokucommunity/brighterscript/docs/constants.md

 ## Complex objects
 Constants can contain complex objects or arrays as well, but keep in mind that these are inlined at compile-time, so it is not recommended to reach into these objects for specific values all the time.

+non-primitive const values will be wrapped with parentheses when transpiled.

 ```BrighterScript
 namespace networking